Voice Typing for Cursor

 Speak to Cursor's AI naturally

 Cursor is the AI-first code editor that's changing how developers write software.
-Its inline AI chat and code generation are powerful - but typing prompts all day slows you down.
+Its Agent mode and inline editing are powerful, but typing prompts all day slows you down.
 With WhisperTyping, you speak to Cursor's AI naturally, 4x faster than typing.
 This is vibe coding at its best.

 What is Cursor?

 Cursor is a VS Code fork built around AI.
-It features inline chat (Cmd+K), an AI sidebar, and intelligent code completion.
-You describe what you want, and Cursor writes or modifies the code.
+Its default Agent mode can explore your codebase, edit multiple files, and run terminal commands autonomously.
+You describe what you want in the chat panel, and Cursor builds it.
 It's become one of the most popular AI coding tools for good reason.

 Always Ready When You Are